HalbFettKaese/apollonian-circles/README.md

 # Apollonian Circles

-A simple website hosting a demo on apollonian circles.
+A simple website hosting a demo on apollonian circles, accessible at https://halbfettkaese.github.io/apollonian-circles/.

-Click anywhere to toggle interactivity.
+Click anywhere on the canvas to toggle interactivity.

 The math is based on https://arxiv.org/abs/math/0101066.